After the Storm (Monica album): Background

-Conceptualisation
+Conceptualization

 With the market evolving very quickly and the sound of urban radio shifting to hip hop and edgier artistry, J Records asked Monica to substantially reconstruct the record with a host of new producers, leading to the cancellation of the US release of All Eyez on Me.
-After the commercial failure of original lead single "All Eyez on Me," a sunny, upbeat groove with a pop feel of which the label thought that it had misled audiences into believing that she was trying to break away from her core R&B fan base with her new album, Monica agreed that she would once again return to the studio, significantly raising the financial stakes of the project.
+After the commercial failure of original lead single "All Eyez on Me"—a sunny, upbeat groove with a pop feel that the label thought had misled audiences into believing that she was trying to break away from her core R&B fan base—Monica agreed that she would once again return to the studio, significantly raising the financial stakes of the project.
 Fresh from the success of her album Under Construction (2002), the label consulted rapper-producer Missy Elliott to work with her.
-While the pair had never worked together before, Monica, who had felt increasingly frustrated that the album still didn't reflect where she wanted to go artistically after a series of unfruitful recording sessions, instantly connected with Elliott after their first night in a studio in Miami where the rapper had played demos with old-school soul sounds to her.
+While the pair had never worked together before, Monica, who had felt increasingly frustrated that the album still did not reflect where she wanted to go artistically after a series of unfruitful recording sessions, connected with Elliott after their first night in a studio in Miami where the rapper had played demos with old-school soul sounds to her.

-Elliott recorded three full-length songs with Monica that dramatically altered the course of the album and prompted J Records to replace former executive producer Jermaine Dupri with her.
-Additional reording sessions were set up with producers BAM & Ryan, Jasper DaFatso, and Jazze Pha, with rappers DMX, Dirtbag, Busta Rhymes and Mia X, and singers Tweet and Tyrese joining.
+Elliott recorded three full-length songs with Monica that altered the course of the album and prompted J Records to replace former executive producer Jermaine Dupri with her.
+Additional recording sessions were set up with producers BAM & Ryan, Jasper DaFatso, and Jazze Pha, with rappers DMX, Dirtbag, Busta Rhymes and Mia X, and singers Tweet and Tyrese joining.
 Labelmate Mýa was originally set to lend her voice to a track, but was eventually replaced by Faith Evans; the untitled song did not, however, make the final track listing.
 Although the album was still planned to be titled All Eyez on Me until its completion, the singer decided to change the album title to a more personal one after years of private tribulations: "I wanted this to be more of my testimony," Monica told Jet Magazine in 2003.
 "I feel blessed to still be here after a lot of things that I've been through.
 I wanted to share certain things with people.
 Not so much as what I've been through, but how I made it through.
 That's what the album reflects [...]
 It's really the reason I titled my album After the Storm."
 In 2016, she further commented: "Everything about After the Storm was about my life after the hardship.
 This album came when I felt whole enough to make a record again."